 Chicken with mushrooms and creamy mash was my main.
 Don’t you just love the little aeroplane cruet set?
 Such a sweet little detail.

 For pudding I can rarely resist a cheeseboard, and loved tucking into cheddar, brie and stilton with a nice glass of port.

 Thus sated, it was time to recline our seats and relax with some entertainment.
 There’s a great range of films, TV shows, music and games on board, which kept us very happily occupied.
 You each get a window too, which is lovely – I adore looking out over the little fluffy clouds.
 We also took the opportunity to have a seat at the bar and have a cocktail later in the flight.

 Shortly before we began our descent into JFK, we had a quick snack break – Matthew had the sweet selection while I opted for a refreshing peppermint tea – I was still full!

-Snacks are available throughout the flight in first class - as well as the cakes and scones there were fruit, crisps, nuts, as well as hot options such as sliders on request.
+Snacks are available throughout the flight in upper class – as well as the cakes and scones there were fruit, crisps, nuts, as well as hot options such as sliders on request.

 How sweet are the mugs?
 I really loved all the details on board.

 Before we knew it, it was time to buckle up and get ready for our New York adventures.
-I loved flying with Virgin Atlantic on first class, and I really hope we can do so again in the future.
+I loved flying with Virgin Atlantic again in upper class, and I really hope we can do so again in the future.